tarjelavik/sanity-plugin-muna/docs/docs/installation.md

   ...
 ```

-Finally install `react-icons`, since the version that Sanity uses is old.
+Finally install react-icons, since the version that Sanity uses is old.

 ```bash
 # For the icons in deskStructure.js